DaboRestrepo/Workplace_Management/README.md

 | Reservation page | Has the functionality to set the date and time of the reservation.

 ## How to use it?
-First clone the repo and downland the needed functionalities:
+First clone the repo and download the needed functionalities:
 ### Back-end:
 * Django==4.0.5
 * django-cors-headers==3.13.0